hyperledger/caliper/docs/vNext/Installing_Caliper.md

 ## Overview

 Caliper is published as the [@hyperledger/caliper-cli](https://www.npmjs.com/package/@hyperledger/caliper-cli) NPM package and the [hyperledger/caliper](https://hub.docker.com/r/hyperledger/caliper) Docker image, both containing the CLI binary.
+Refer to the [Installing from NPM](#installing-from-npm) and [Using the Docker image](#using-the-docker-image) sections for the available versions and their intricacies.

 Installing and running Caliper consists of the following steps, thoroughly detailed by the remaining sections:
 1. Acquire the Caliper CLI either from NPM or from DockerHub.